dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/AlterTable.md

 you add a default to a new column, existing rows in the table gain the default value in the new column.

-For more information about defaults, see [`CREATE TABLE`](sqlref_statements_createtable.html) statement.
+For more information about defaults, see &nbsp;[`CREATE TABLE`](sqlref_statements_createtable.html) statement.

 An `ALTER TABLE` statement causes all statements that are dependent on